 provide support for user-level programs.
 Most such support is accessed

 via "system calls."
-We give you two system calls: sys_reboot()
+We give you one system call, reboot(), which is

 "backtrace" to see how it got there.

 For those attempting the advanced version of the assignment, you